Bruised Toenail From Running – How to To treat & Prevent

 Symptoms of Infection After Nail Injury

-As I’ve mentioned, bruised toenails are nothing to fret about, but, in some cases, the condition may lead to infection if germs get into the toes through a break in the nail or skin.
+As I mentioned earlier, bruised toenails are generally not a cause for concern.
+However, in some cases, the condition may lead to an infection if bacteria or germs enter the toes through a break in the nail or skin.
+Additionally, if the nail comes off, there will be an open area on the toe where infection could potentially develop.

 Additional resource – Labral tears in runners